nitinsharmauc/receiptman/README.md

 # Functionality of the application

-This application will allows creating/removing/updating/fetching receipts.
+This application allows creating/removing/updating/fetching receipts.
 Each receipt object can optionally have an attachment image.
 Each user only has access to receipt items that he/she has created.

 # How to run the application